iAM-AMR/iAM.AMR.DOC/source/analytica/analytica.rst

 The most common object in Analytica is the node (the terms object and node are often, though incorrectly, used interchangeably), and the most important attribute of each node is its definition.
 The definition is where quantitative data is stored, and where the mathematical relationships between nodes are defined.
 Other attributes generally contain qualitative data or descriptors (metadata), such as units of measurement.

 .. image:: /assets/figures/ana_node_structure.png
+   :alt: Image of Analytica window showing Object details.

 An influence diagram – the interface you see when you open the model – is a collection of nodes and their connections which serve to communicate the underlying mathematical relationships captured in the model.
 Because these models are designed to be accessible to users, it is essential that they are as clear and understandable as possible.

 .. image:: /assets/figures/ana_influence.PNG
+   :alt: Image of an Analytica influence diagram.

 Node Types
 ~~~~~~~~~~